 The historic Library is home to more than just books, it is believed that a ghost of an old man roams through the Library.
 This ghost happens to be of the founder Archbishop Narcissus Marsh.
 It really is no surprise that Marsh would return to a place that played huge importance in his life after death.

 The story of Archbishop Marsh appearance in the Library involves his niece Grace.
-Marsh played a vital role in her life, as he had raised her from she was a child.
-But when Grace fell in love with a sea caption, Marsh grows concerned for her and disapproved of the relationship.
+Marsh played a vital role in her life, as he raised her from she was a young child.
+But when Grace fell in love with a sea caption, Marsh grew very concerned for her and disapproved of the relationship.
 He tried his best to prevent them from seeing each other but ultimately that only grow them closer.

 The couple made up their minds to run away and elope.
 Grace was just nineteen at the time but before she left she had written a letter to her Uncle asking for his forgiveness and explaining why she chose to leave.
 She left the letter in one of his books located at the Marsh Library.